 Another useful app for tradespeople is one like CamScanner, which turns your phone into a simple scanner.
 It’s handy for taking pictures of any notes, estimates or quotes you draw up, and converting them into PDFs which you can share with customers and store securely.

-If you’re an iPhone user, we also have to mention the MyBuilder app, which lets you recieve leads and express interest in jobs, message customers and edit your profile.
-We think it’s pretty useful, but we would say that…
+If you’re an iPhone user, then you should also look at the MyBuilder app, which lets you recieve leads and express interest in jobs, message customers and edit your profile on the go.
+It has great feedback from the tradespeople who use it everyday, and we're hoping to have an Android app available as well.

 While a phone will never rival the box of toys you’ve got in the back of the van, if you’ve popped round somewhere to quote, or get caught unawares, your phone can be a very useful gadget in a pinch.
-Need to check out the consumer unit hidden in a dark understairs cupboard?
-Use the inbuilt torch.
-Want to check if the last guy’s work was wonky? iPhones have a built-in spirit level hidden in the Compass app.
+You'll no doubt have used your phone as a torch, or even have used the iPhone's built-in spirit level, hidden in the compass app.

 Maps and calendars